Personal Vehicle Crossings

 What is measured?

 Personal vehicles are the primary mode of transportation for people crossing the border.
-Data include frequent crossings by local residents, as well as crossings by people traveling to destinations away from the border for the purpose of business, medical services, visiting family and friends, shopping, or leisure.
-Data are available only for northbound crossings and include all personal vehicles regardless of the country of vehicle registration, i.e., Mexico, the U.S., or Canada.
+Data includes frequent crossings by local residents, as well as crossings by people traveling to destinations away from the border for the purpose of business, medical services, visiting family and friends, shopping, or leisure.
+Data are available only for northbound crossings and include all personal vehicles, regardless of the country of vehicle registration, i.e., Mexico, the U.S., or Canada.
 The selected southern border ports of entry used in this analysis are: Douglas, Lukeville, Naco, Nogales, San Luis, and Sasabe in Arizona; Calexico East in California; Santa Teresa in New Mexico; and, El Paso, Hidalgo, and Laredo in Texas.